getpop/field-query/README.md

       src
 ```

-### Nested directives and Expressions
+### Composable directives and Expressions

 Directives can be nested: An outer directive can modify the behaviour of its inner, nested directive(s).
-It can pass values across to its nested directives through “expressions”, variables surrounded with `%...%` which can be created on runtime (coded as part of the query), or be defined in the directive itself.
+It can pass values across to its composed directives through “expressions”, variables surrounded with `%...%` which can be created on runtime (coded as part of the query), or be defined in the directive itself.

-In the example below, directive `<forEach>` iterates through the elements of the array, for its nested directive `<applyFunction>` to do something with each of them.
+In the example below, directive `<forEach>` iterates through the elements of the array, for its composed directive `<applyFunction>` to do something with each of them.
 It passes the array item through pre-defined expression `%value%` (coded within the directive).

 _**In PoP** ([View query in browser](https://newapi.getpop.org/api/graphql/?query=echo(%5B%5Bbanana,apple%5D,%5Bstrawberry,grape,melon%5D%5D)@fruitJoin%3CforEach%3CapplyFunction(function:arrayJoin,addArguments:%5Barray:%value%,separator:%22---%22%5D)%3E%3E)):_